groupdocs-search/GroupDocs.Search-for-Java/Docs/content/search/java/developer-guide/advanced-usage/managing-dictionaries/synonym-dictionary.md

 The [clear](https://apireference.groupdocs.com/search/java/com.groupdocs.search.dictionaries/SynonymDictionary#clear()) method is used to remove all synonyms from the dictionary.

+The [getSynonyms](https://apireference.groupdocs.com/search/java/com.groupdocs.search.dictionaries/SynonymDictionary#getSynonyms(java.lang.String)) method is used to get a list of synonyms for a given word.

+The [getSynonymGroups](https://apireference.groupdocs.com/search/java/com.groupdocs.search.dictionaries/SynonymDictionary#getSynonymGroups(java.lang.String)) method is used to get all synonym groups to which a given word belongs.

+To get all synonym groups from the dictionary, use the [getAllSynonymGroups](https://apireference.groupdocs.com/search/java/com.groupdocs.search.dictionaries/SynonymDictionary#getAllSynonymGroups()) method.

 To export synonyms to a file, use the [exportDictionary](https://apireference.groupdocs.com/search/java/com.groupdocs.search.dictionaries/DictionaryBase#exportDictionary(java.lang.String)) method.

 To import synonyms from a file, use the [importDictionary](https://apireference.groupdocs.com/search/java/com.groupdocs.search.dictionaries/DictionaryBase#importDictionary(java.lang.String)) method.